Why doesn’t my insurance pay for this?

 UCR (Usual, Customary and Reasonable)

 Usual, customary and reasonable charges (UCR) are the maximum amounts that will be covered by the plan for eligible services.
-The plan pays an established percentage of the dentist’s fees or pays the plan sponsor’s “customary” or “reasonable” fee limit, whichever is less.
+So the plan pays an established percentage of the dentist’s fees or pays the plan sponsor’s “customary” or “reasonable” fee limit, whichever is less.
 Although these limits are called “customary”, they may or may not reflect the fees that area dentists charge.
 Exceeding the plan’s customary fee, however, does not mean your dentist have over-charged for the procedure.
 Why?
 There are no regulations as to how insurance companies determine reimbursement levels, resulting in wide fluctuation.
 In addition, insurance companies are not required to disclose how they determine “usual, customary and reasonable” charges.

 Most dental programs have an annual dollar maximum.
 This is the maximum dollar amount a dental plan will pay toward the cost of dental care within a specific benefit period, usually the plan year.
 The plan purchaser/employer makes the final decision on “maximum levels” of reimbursement through the contract with the insurance company.
-The patient is usually responsible for paying costs above the annual maximum.
+For that reason the patient is usually responsible for paying costs above the annual maximum.
 Your employer may want to research plans that offer higher annual maximums when assessing how to better meet the needs of employees.

 The plan may want you to choose dental care from a list of its preferred providers.
-This is a term that often is applied to dentists who have a contract with the dental benefit plan.
+Additionally this is a term that often is applied to dentists who have a contract with the dental benefit plan.
 Whether or not you choose to receive dental care from this defined group can affect the level of reimbursement.

 Just like medical insurance, a dental plan may not cover conditions that existed before the patient enrolled in the plan.
 This includes plans that have a “missing tooth” exclusion.
 Benefits will not be paid for replacing a tooth that was missing prior to the effective date of coverage.
 Even though your plan may not cover certain conditions, treatment may still be necessary.